Samsung/tizen-docs/docs/platform/release-notes/tizen-5-0-m1.md

 - Widget framework refactoring:
   - Screen connector library is rewritten in object-oriented design.
 - Package Manager
-  - Added API for changing applications’ icon.
+  - Added API for changing applications' icon.
   - Changed some enum values for fixing errata.
   - Added new enum value for extended storage.